Skip to Content

 Sumatra

-Sumatra, a large Indonesian island west of Java and close to Malaysia, the island is known for its tropical landscapes, wildlife, volcanoes and some of the best surfing in the world around the Mentawai Island chain.
-Sumatra is not a well known diving destination, with most of the diving being focused around the small island Pulau Weh.
+Sumatra, a large Indonesian island west of Java and close to Malaysia, the island is known for its tropical landscapes, wildlife, volcanoes, and some of the best surfing in the world around the Mentawai Island chain.
+Sumatra is not a well-known diving destination, with most of the diving being focused around the small island of Pulau Weh.

 Diving from Pulau Weh